 10 days for the average sized job.
 (22-30 pieces)

-No problemo.
+No problem.
 In fact, about 80% of our customers do so.

 I use to be a College Pro Painter.
 I can probably do the on site painting myself as well.
 Can you set me up?

-I don’t really recommend it but if (push comes to shove) and you feel so inclined I can give you the exact application tools we would use if we were to do it ourselves.
-Typically though, the majority of our customers prefer to shy away from this aspect…and understandably so.
+We don’t really recommend it but if (push comes to shove) and you feel so inclined I can give you the exact application tools we would use if we were to do it ourselves.
+Typically though, the majority of our customers prefer to shy away from this aspect… and understandably so.

-So my husband and I are in the process of trying to take the fronts off the drawers.
-The fronts of the drawers are glued together in addition to being screwed on.
-I am afraid of letting my husband yank the fronts off.
+We are trying to take the fronts off the drawers that are glued with screws.
 Do you normally rip them off or can you paint around the drawers?

 We are painting the kitchen walls as well.
 Should we paint the walls before or after you paint the cupboards?

-My husband was also wondering if we should be washing (TSP?) the doors and frames before you guys arrive.
+Do we wash the doors and frames before you guys arrive.

 Thank you but don’t do any washing or cleaning of the cabinetry as that is part of what you’re paying for.

-I’m in full agreement with you on this one.
-We do not use smelly dangerous solvent based primers; we use very eco friendly low odour pre catylized water based lacquer primers.
+We’re in full agreement with you on this one.
+We do not use smelly dangerous solvent based primers; we use very eco-friendly low odor pre catalyzed water based lacquer primers.
 The best primer/sealer on the market.